fny/greenlight/README.md

 ## Editor Setup

-We don't really care what editor you use for as long as you follow the coding convetions imposed by Rubocop and eslint.
+We don't really care what editor you use for as long as you follow the coding conventions imposed by Rubocop and eslint.
+If something really annoys you, talk to Faraz.
+He's probably fine with disabling it.

 You should try to have the following plugins in whatever editor you choose to use: